Create with a named template (env_name, template_name, repo_url, odoo_image)

 oduflow call restart_environment feature-login

-# Rebuild the container from scratch (keeps database and filestore)
+# Re-create the container (keeps database and filestore)

 # Tear down everything (container, database, filestore, workspace)